A CLT for the characteristic polynomial of random Jacobi matrices, and the G$\beta$E: The scalar regime

 In this part, it is convenient to reindex the sequences with respect to the distance to $k_0$, through the following operation. \begin{definition}[Star indices] For $l\in \{0,\ldots,k_0\}$, we define the operator $l\mapsto l^*\in \{0,\ldots,k_0\}$ by $l^* =k_0-l.$ \end{definition}

 We begin by proving a limit law for $\sum_{k=(1-\varepsilon)k_0}^{k_0-l_0} \bdelta_k$. \begin{proposition} For any fixed $\kappa>0$,

 where $\gamma$ is the standard Gaussian law. \end{proposition}

-The strategy of the proof of Proposition \ref{TCL delta bar} is the following: first we decompose $ \bdelta_k$ as a weighted sum of independent variables and a negligible rest $R_k+S_k$.
-We will prove that $\sum (R_k+S_k)/\sqrt{\log n}$ converges to zero in probability by some moments estimates, and that $\sum G_k/\sqrt{\log n}$ converges in distribution towards a certain Gaussian random variable, by using a CLT for martingales.
+The strategy of the proof of Proposition \ref{TCL delta bar} is the following: first we decompose $ \bdelta_k$ as a weighted sum of independent random variables and a negligible rest $R_k+S_k$.
+We will prove that $\sum (R_k+S_k)/\sqrt{\log n}$ converges to zero in probability by some moment estimates, and that $\sum G_k/\sqrt{\log n}$ converges in distribution towards a certain Gaussian random variable, by using a CLT for sums of independent variables.

-The mean in the limiting CLT (for $\sum \delta_k$) will come from $\sum \Delta_k$, or, as we will show in the next section, from $\sum \overline {\Delta_k}$, which we control in the second main result of this subsection. \begin{proposition} For any fixed $\kappa$,
+The mean in the limiting CLT (for $\sum \delta_k$) will come from $\sum \Delta_k$, or, as we will show in the next section, from $\sum \overline {\Delta_k}$, which we control in the second main result of this section. \begin{proposition} For any fixed $\kappa$,

 in probability. \end{proposition} Before proving Proposition \ref{TCL delta bar} and \ref{Limit Delta bar}, we present several estimates which will be essential in the proofs.
-The following lemma uses an expansion of the coefficients $\alpha_k$ around the critical point $k=k_0$.
-The elementary proof, which uses the fact that the sequence $\alpha_l$ is decreasing, is omitted. \begin{lemma} For any $l \in [(1-\varepsilon)k_0, k_0-l_0]$,
+Recall the definition \eqref{eq-ukvk} of $v_k$.
+The following lemma uses a straight-forward expansion of the coefficients $\alpha_k$ around the critical point $k=k_0$.
+The elementary proof, which uses the fact that the sequence $\alpha_l$ is decreasing, is omitted.